-It would be great if the whole family could enjoy a breakfast of homemade whole-wheat pancakes and fresh berries, but that's not the reality in many households.
+It would be great if the whole family could enjoy a breakfast of homemade whole-wheat pancakes and fresh berries.
+But that's not realistic for many households.
 Mornings can be a mad dash, with one or more family members grabbing something to eat on the way out the door — or worse, not eating anything at all.

-With eating on the go now the norm, nutrition, protein, diet, energy, and cereal bars have flooded the market.
+As a result, nutrition, protein, diet, energy, granola, and cereal bars are available almost everywhere.
 What they offer is convenience, a quick little "meal" or snack neatly wrapped and ready to go.

 But how do they stack up when it comes to good nutrition?